skip to main content

 High School Experience

-High school CTE courses are a full-year commitment and can be part of a career academy pathway when students opt to complete a full course sequence within any academy.
+High school CTE courses can be a part of a career academy pathway.
 Students taking multiple CTE courses in high school are more likely to:

 • Identify possible career interests and pathways